 Adam & Anna Bendorf

 Adam & Anna teach piano lessons in their Valencia, CA home.
 They take an avid interest in the musical development of each of their students.
-Their students have won state, regional, and local competitions and awards, have performed abroad, have performed as featured as soloists with orchestras, have accompanied choirs and ensembles, have led worship at local area churches, and have gone on to become career musicians.
+Their students have won state, regional, and local competitions and awards, have performed abroad, have performed as featured as soloists with orchestras, have accompanied choirs and ensembles, and have gone on to become career musicians.

 Pianist Anna Bendorf received her Bachelor of Music in Piano Performance from the University of Oregon.
 She has performing experience as both an accompanist and solo performer.
 While studying music she won several piano competitions including the Oregon Music Teacher's Association Piano Award for high school and college, the Kiwanis Club Piano Scholarship and the Mu Phi Epsilon Award for Piano in the Eugene area.

 Anna’s main musical love now is teaching piano privately—something that she has been doing for the past 18 years.
 Anna has also written reviews for children’s music albums for the toy journal, TD Monthly.
 She and her husband, Adam, are duet partners and perform standard duet literature in the area.

 Adam Bendorf teaches piano in Santa Clarita, CA. His teaching experience includes private and group instruction in piano, chamber music, music theory, and improvisation.

 Adam currently serves as a district President for the California Association of Professional Music Teachers (CAPMT).
 He also served as president of the SCV/Ventura local chapter of CAPMT, and is an active member of the Music Teachers Association of California (MTAC) and National Federation of Music Clubs (NFMC).
 He serves as an adjudicator for various piano competitions throughout the region.